kajal98/node-chat-app/README.md

 ## Description

-<strong> Run below API in Postman and see the output with all User crwated in your Stripe account also. </strong>
+Run below API in Postman and see the output with all User crwated in your Stripe account also.

 <strong> For create users in your database and create customer and their invoice into stripe: </strong>